 The extraordinary gift proofed to be quite the headache to the municipality in terms of placement and was relocated several times after complaints.
 The tank reached its final location in 1952 at the corner of the Wilhelminapark only to be removed again in December 2003 for the purpose of restoration.
 The restoration aimed at making the Panther weather resistant and was financially backed by Kevin Wheatcroft.
 The deal was most lucrative for Wheatcroft, restoring a Panther of his own to running condition, since he could keep the transmission and turret traverse mechanism for use in his own project.
 With the running gear being in very poor shape and the desire of the Breda municipality to keep the Panther on static display, there was no need for the interior and automotive parts (transmission, steering gear, engine etc.) anyway.
 The restoration project was completed in 2004 and the tank was placed back on its pedestal in the park on 29 October.
 Unfortunately, many external sheet metal parts became victims of souvenir hunters or were affected by rust and are missing today. –

 The exact unit this Panther has served with remain unknown today.
-The chassis number (Fgst.Nr.) is said to be 210198, which tells us some of its history1.
-The chassis number, which identifies is as the 198th assembled at M.A.N.
+The armoured hull has its own number which is known to be 212583 with manufacturer identifier ‘kmy’ of Eisenwerke Oberdonau, Linz.
+The chassis number (Fgst.Nr.) is said to be 2101981, which tells us some of its history.
+The chassis number, which identifies it as the 198th assembled Panther at M.A.N.
 Nürnberg in July 1943, does not quite line up with the features present on this vehicle, however.
 Nevertheless, it is clear that this is an early vehicle and retains many features specific to the first production batches.
 In this post I’ll walk you around this vehicle and highlight each of its characteristic features.

 Starting with an overview shot, we can already tell we’re dealing with a model D Panther; the drum shaped cupola on the turret for the commander is a dead give away.
 Together with the lack of a ball mounting on the glacis plate these are tell tale signs of a D. At the time the mounting of machine gun had not been solved satisfactory and for the time being, a letterbox-like flap was created through which the radio operator could shoot a machine gun.
 This rather primitive solution was later superseded by a ball-mounted MG on model A Panthers2.